Weekend Box Office: ‘Terminator: Dark Fate’ Wins Its Opening, But Likely Won’t Be Back

 — Rotten Tomatoes (@RottenTomatoes) November 3, 2019

-There were a few other new films opening this weekend, and they didn’t do all that badly.
+There were a few other films opening this weekend, and they didn’t do all that badly.

 The biopic Harriet, Motherless Brooklyn, and the animated Arctic Dogs all landed in the top 10 of a rather weak box office time of year.
 Things won’t really start to heat up again until it gets a bit closer to Thanksgiving and the Christmas season after that.